csanfilippo/csanfilippo.github.io/content/libs/altai.md

 ## Learn more

-- 📖 Full documentation and usage examples are on [GitHub](https://github.com/csanfilippo/altai)
+- Full documentation and usage examples are on [GitHub](https://github.com/csanfilippo/altai)
+- altai is index by [Swift Package Index](https://swiftpackageindex.com/csanfilippo/altai)